Around the Merino--Welsh conjecture: improving Jackson's inequality: Preliminaries

 To explain the connection between $T_G(x,y)$ and $\widetilde{T}_H(x,y)$, we need the concept of the local basis exchange graph.

 \begin{Def} The local basis exchange graph $H[T]$ of a graph $G=(V,E)$ with respect to a spanning tree $T$ is defined as follows.
 The graph $H[T]$ is a bipartite graph whose vertices are the edges of $G$.
 One bipartite class consists of the edges of $T$, the other consists of the edges of $E\setminus T$, and we connect a spanning tree edge $e$ with a non-edge $f$ if $f$ is in the cut determined by $e$ and $T$, equivalently, $e$ is in the cycle determined by $f$ and $T$.
+This is also equivalent with $T-e+f$ being a spanning tree of $G$ again.

-Clearly, this definition works for general matroids and their basis: if $A$ is a basis, then $e\in A$ and $f\in E\setminus A$ are adjacent in the bipartite graph $H[A]$ if $A-e+f$ is again a basis. \end{Def}
+Clearly, this definition works for general matroids $M=(E,\mathcal{I})$ and their basis.
+If $A$ is a basis, then let $H[A]$ be the bipartite graph with $V(H[A])=E$, where one part consists of the elements of $A$, the other part consists of $E\setminus A$, and $e\in A$ and $f\in E\setminus A$ are adjacent in the bipartite graph $H[A]$ if $A-e+f$ is again a basis. \end{Def} Figure 1 shows a graph $G$ with a spanning tree $T$ and the bipartite graph $H[T]$ obtained from $T$.